-I need to finally clear up a BIG misconception.
+I need to finally clear up a BIG misconception about the fear of public speaking.
 One that I hear and read about A LOT.

 The misconception is that those of us with stage fright, social anxiety, highly sensitive or whatever other label you want to put on it, lack confidence.
 It’s crap.